andrewt0301/static-analysis-course/docs/research/papers.md

 The approach has been evaluated on several open-source projects.
 The algorithm has found popular C/C++ issues (division by zero, null pointer dereference, uninitialized memory used, use after free).
 Analysis reaches a high performance.
-However, FP/FN rate is not assessed.
+However, an assessment of FP/FN rate is not provided.